The train left for Åberg in the Masters, I am disappointed

 Ludvig Åberg was birdie hunting on Saturday – and there were many birdies.

-In total, the Swedish golf star rolled birdies on seven holes, but it was still not enough as he also made four bogeys during the round.
+In total, the Swedish golf star rolled in seven birdies, but it wasn't enough because he also made four bogeys during the round.

 Åberg paired with world number one Scottie Scheffler and got off to a good start with a birdie on the third and a great opportunity for another birdie on the fourth.

-In the scorching heat, Åberg's game went icy cold for a bleak hour, during which he first missed the short birdie putt on the fourth and then followed it up with three straight bogeys on holes 5, 6 and 7.
+In the scorching heat, Åberg's game went cold for a grim stretch, where he first missed the short birdie putt on the fourth and then followed with three straight bogeys on holes 5, 6 and 7.

 Five birdies on the back nine

 "Yes, but I liked it.
-I was on a sprinkler head and got a free drop.
-When I dropped it, it went down nicely.
-If it had been more than a four-iron, I probably wouldn't have done it," says the 26-year-old, who is playing his third Masters this year.
+I was in a sprinkler head and got a free drop.
+When I dropped it, it sat down nicely.
+If it had been more than a four-iron, I probably wouldn't have done it," said the 26-year-old, who is playing his third Masters.

-In his debut two years ago, Åberg finished second; last year he finished seventh, both times he was in the fight for victory on Sunday.
+In his debut two years ago, Åberg finished second and last year he finished seventh.
+Both times he was in contention for the victory on Sunday.

-Now the final round is more about tidying up the numbers and reaching a reasonably good position.
-For now, Åberg shares 20th place after 74–70–69 (total –3) in the first three rounds.
+Now the final round is more about tidying up his numbers and reaching a reasonably good position. Åberg is tied for 21st after rounds of 74–70–69 (total -3) in the first three rounds.

-Play in the third round is still ongoing.
-Reigning champion Rory McIlroy started the day with a six-stroke lead, but is being chased after ten holes primarily by American Cameron Young.
+Reigning champion Rory McIlroy started the day with a six-stroke lead, but lost it after a round of 73 and now shares the lead with American Cameron Young.
+Both are -11.

-McIlroy is –13 and Young is –11, while Scheffler - who with 65 strokes posted the best round of the day so far - is closing in at –7.
+Scheffler - who, like Young, finished with a 65 and had the best round of the day - is closing in at -7.

 Loading related articles...